 In sharing the Gospel with the world, the Catholic Church has adopted a process called inculturation.
 This can basically be summed up as follows.
-The teachings of Christ have a central doctrinal core, which is based in Mosaic Judaism, but redefined according to Christ and his Apostles.
-Some things are essential and cannot be changed.
-Other things are not as essential, and can be subject to change or adaptation depending on the culture the Gospel is presented to.
+The traditions of the Gospel have a central doctrinal core, which are based in Mosaic Judaism, but redefined according to Christ and his Apostles.
+Some traditions are essential and cannot be changed.
+Other traditions are not as essential, and can be subject to change or adaptation depending on the culture the Gospel is presented to.
 This is why Irish Catholicism looks so different from Mexican Catholicism.
 Both cultures are profoundly Catholic, and yet they both look so different.
 This is inculturation.

 Here’s how it works…

 Jesus Christ is the Messianic King of Israel.
 Now Israel, up to the time of Christ, was built on a profoundly Semitic ethnicity commonly known as Hebrew.
 This ethnicity has its own language and culture.
 All of this was built primarily around the old covenant religion revealed by God to Moses, but it also had a lot to do with ethnic bloodlines and regional experience.
 Semites were sandwiched between the Babylonian/Persian empires to the east, and the Egyptian/Greek empires to the west.
 So naturally, those empires had a bit of influence on Semitic culture and the Hebrews were no exception.
 Religion was the heart of Hebrew Semitic culture, and like most indigenous religions; the people, language, culture and government were all tied up into one.
 Eventually, 10 of the 12 Hebrew tribes were lost to war, and so the two that remained came to be called Jews based on the name of the largest of those tribes — Judah.
 When Jesus and his Apostles walked the earth, all of them came from these two remaining Hebrew tribes and were therefore called Jews.